Top 5 levada walks in Madeira

 There are narrow tunnels to walk through and waterfalls cascading from the mountains.
 This is a nice walk that allows you to catch a glimpse of the north coast but also takes you along small, narrow tunnels (this is where that torch comes in handy).

-Beautiful valley on the Levada do Caldeirão Verde © Watzmann - Wikimedia Commons
+Beautiful valley on the levada do Caldeirão Verde © Günter Seggebäing - Wikimedia CC BY-SA 3.0

 It's well protected with fences but there are some points that might induce vertigo.
 You will finally reach an impressive basin with high vertical green walls, where a waterfall fills a lake.